 The University of Hawai‘i Windward Community College, like all public institutions of higher learning, has residency requirements for payment of resident tuition.
 These requirements, similar to those of other states, are complex.
 Detailed information is available at Hawai‘i Administrative Rules on Determination of Residency as Applied to Tuition Payments and Admissions.
 Residency rules may change as a result of legislation or administrative action.

-A student who does not qualify as bona fide resident of the State of Hawai‘i must pay the non-resident tuition rate.
+A student who does not qualify as a bona fide resident of the State of Hawai‘i must pay the non-resident tuition rate.
 A non-refundable non-resident application fee is also assessed.
 Applicants may be required to provide documentation to verify residency status.
 An official determination of residency status will be made prior to enrollment.
 Once classified as a non-resident, a student continues to be so classified during his/her term at the college until he/she can present clear and convincing evidence to the Residency Officer that proves otherwise.
 This request must be submitted prior to the start of the term of the change.

 For complete rules and regulations or interpretation, contact the Residency Officer in the Admissions & Records Office.